DAX - Deutsche Aktienindex

 Risk Management

 - Stop-Loss Orders: Always use stop-loss orders to protect your capital.
-Set them at levels that make sense based on your analysis, not just arbitrarily.

-Analyzing the Dax
+Analyzing the DAX

 Technical Analysis